How to Beat Nakamoto in the Race: The Zero-Delay Special Case

 \section{The Zero-Delay Special Case}

 This section is devoted to the special case of $\Delta = 0$, where all honest nodes are fully synchronized at all times.
 An important consequence is that all H-blocks are on different heights.
-Also, all timers are either zero or infinity, so the public height $P=d$.
-The sequence of timers in the representation~\eqref{eq:mdnli} always takes the form of a sequence of $\max\{1,d-m+1\}$ zeros.
+Also, all timers are either zero or infinity, so the public height $P=d$ \dg{in a general state representation~\eqref{eq:mdnli}}.
+The sequence of timers \dg{in}~\eqref{eq:mdnli} always takes the form of a sequence of $\max\{1,d-m+1\}$ zeros.
 In this section, we omit this sequence of timers to use $[m,d,n,I]$ as a sufficient representation of the state, which is further reduced to $[m,d,n]$ when $I=\emptyset$.